Logo

 In early March, days before the 2020 Michigan Democratic presidential primary, Gretchen Whitmer endorsed Joe Biden, and joined his campaign as a national co-chair.

-In 2020, amid her handling of the COVID-19 pandemic, as well as after tweets in which Trump attacked her and called her "that woman from Michigan", Gretchen Whitmer gained a greater national profile.
+In 2020, amid her handling of the COVID-19 pandemic, as well as after tweets in which Trump attacked her and dismissed her as "the woman in Michigan", Gretchen Whitmer changed the wording to the more specific "that woman in Michigan" in speeches and on T-shirts, gaining a greater national profile as Trump's original wording was forgotten.

 Gretchen Whitmer was vetted by Biden's team as a potential running mate during the 2020 Democratic Party vice presidential candidate selection; Biden confirmed she was on his shortlist in March.